Kelo v. City of New London: Public reaction

 The Kelo fiasco eventually cost the taxpayers tens of millions of dollars, with nothing to show for it.
 The "carefully vetted" municipal plans that formed the basis for the Supreme Court's decision proved to be illusory.
 Eventually, the City of New London extended an apology to Susette Kelo and her neighbors.
-In 2011, Richard N. Palmer, one of the Connecticut Supreme Court justices who voted with the 4–3 majority for the city, also apologized and said that he should've voted differently.
+In 2011, Richard N. Palmer, one of the Connecticut Supreme Court justices who voted with the 4–3 majority for the city, also apologized and said that he should have voted differently.
+Justice John Paul Stevens did not disavow the decision, but he explained in a speech to a bar association that he thought the use of eminent domain in New London was "unwise."
+Stevens also admitted that he had incorrectly cited cases as relying on the takings clause, rather than substantive due process, in his majority opinion, a mistake he called "somewhat embarrassing to acknowledge."
+However, he still believed the opinion was correctly decided.